 Compared with acupuncture, acupressure is a relatively mild therapy.
 For better effectiveness, as you press into the point envision that you are pressing through the skin & muscle tissue deep into the body, as though your pressure is guiding the hot flash back down into the core of the body where it belongs.

-If you’re interested in knowing more about using acupuncture or other methods to treat hot flashes, I recommend you read the case study that we have for you to download, or schedule your consultation today!
+If you’re interested in knowing more about using acupuncture or other methods to treat hot flashes, I recommend you schedule your consultation today!

 Best of luck, and stay cool!